 The BCG World Atlas is designed to be a useful resource for clinicians, policymakers and researchers alike, providing information that may be helpful for better interpretation of TB diagnostics as well as design of new TB vaccines.
-For example, BCG practices can impact the results of the tuberculin skin test, the most widely used test for latent TB infection, and past BCG policies and practices may be as or more important than current policy in interpreting TST results in adults or in deciding when alternative tests for latent TB infection such as interferon-g release assays (IGRAs) may be preferable to TST.
-If novel TB vaccines complement the existing BCG, it would be relevant to know what previous BCG vaccination individuals have had, how many and at what ages prior to administering novel ‘booster vaccines’.
+For example, BCG practices can impact the results of the tuberculin skin test, the most widely used test for latent TB infection, and past BCG policies and practices may be as or more important than current policies in interpreting TST results in adults or in deciding when alternative tests for latent TB infection, such as interferon-g release assays (IGRAs), may be preferable to TST.
+If novel TB vaccines complement the existing BCG vaccine, it would be relevant to know what previous BCG vaccination individuals have had, how many, and at what ages prior to administering novel ‘booster vaccines.’
 In summary, the BCG World Atlas provides the TB community with a useful resource through an open-access and easy-to-use website.

 In the 3rd edition of the BCG Atlas, we present updated data on BCG vaccination policies from the initial site in 2011, as well the second version in 2017.
 Updated information about the variability and availability of BCG strains across the globe has been added, as well as the year in which the country began using the strain.
 Additionally, the type of policy, vaccination timing, vaccine coverage estimates and any high risk or special groups that may receive the BCG vaccine have been updated to reflect 2019-2020 data.
 New data has been added to the Atlas about when BCG vaccine first appeared in the country, before being implemented in any immunization policy.
 A new section has been added to include various links to information about the BCG vaccine in the corresponding country.
 For more information, please read our blog post on Nature Microbiology about the 2020 update.